Create Custom Authentication Plugin with NodeJS

 The gRPC server will listen on port 5555 (see the listenAddr constant).
 In the next steps we’ll setup the plugin bundle and modify Tyk to connect to our gRPC server.

-Setting up the Plugin Bundle
+Bundle the Plugin

 We need to create a manifest file within the tyk-plugin directory.
 This file contains information about our plugin and how we expect it to interact with the API that will load it.
 This file should be named manifest.json and needs to contain the following: